MSPaintIDE/MSPaintIDE-website/setup/configuration.md

 ## Injection

 This category also revolves around text editing, though more specifically the button injection.
 This feature is described more in [text editing](/misc/textediting), but the first option determines if buttons are added to the native Paint window when a file is opened via **File > Open > File**, and the second option being if buttons should be injected when creating a new file via **File > New > Image File**.
+More information about injection may be found [here](/misc/textediting#button-injection).

 ## Languages